USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

 how we’re testing the suggested guidelines, and how we’d like to promote more affinity groups within US-RSE.

-To find out more about getting involved, and the next community call on getting to know US-RSE, be sure to [join](https://us-rse.org/join/)
+To find out more about getting involved and the next community call on getting to know US-RSE, be sure to [join](https://us-rse.org/join/)